 Looking back at 2020, we can luckily say that the pandemic has not affected our work in any major way.
 Our entire staff has been working from home since the end of February.
 Unlike other businesses, this was not a big change for us.
 Approximately half of our team had been working from home pre-corona anyway, while the other half could easily make the switch given the modern workplace that we had already had in place.

 In fact, proMX has been growing massively despite the pandemic.
-Many new colleagues have joined us in 2020, we founded our first subsidiary in the US, our project management solution for the construction industry was released and we have won large projects in Germany and abroad.
+Many new colleagues have joined us in 2020, we founded our first office in the US, our project management solution for the construction industry was released and we have won large projects in Germany and abroad.

 2021: There will be a party!